lcrespom/nash/docs/plugin-howto.md

 To write a custom `nash` plugin, the follwing steps are required:

 1. Create a standard node.js module and place it in `~/.nash`.
 2. Make that module export a `start` function.
-In that function, place any initialization code, such as registering keyboard shortcut handlers, a custom prompt, line decorator, etc.
+In there, place any initialization code, such as registering keyboard shortcut handlers, a custom prompt, line decorator, etc.
 3. Edit `~/.nash/nashrc.js` and add the plugin name as a relative path at the end of the exported `plugins` array.